-Hybrid working continues to be the norm with employees working approximately 40% of the week in Glendevon House and the remainder at home.
+Hybrid working continues to be the norm, with an approved Hybrid Working Policy now in place, with employees working a minimum of 2 days a week in Glendevon House and the remainder at home.
 Most meetings continue to be held remotely although Management Team meetings are now in person meetings.
-In addition the Management Team have continued to have brief catch up meetings, two to three times a week via online meetings to address any day to day issues that have arisen.
+In addition, the Management Team have continued to have brief catch up meetings, two to three times a week via online meetings to address any day to day issues that have arisen.